GoldenretriverYT/spaghetto/examples/Calculator/README.md

   - Props are non-fixed type by default it seems.
 Not sure about that though.
   - We should have "method like properties", like `prop current => self.peek(0);` *q: should self be passed implicitly or somehow explictely?*
   - I have encountered several bugs and I fixed those.
 However, this proves that real world tests are important.
-  - Having to put `self` as explicit argument in a function seems a bit annoying, maybe implicitly pass it?
+  - [NOW IMPLICITLY PASSED] Having to put `self` as explicit argument in a function seems a bit annoying, maybe implicitly pass it?